Freeze Corleone

-Freeze Corleone, pseudonym of Issa Lorenzo Diakhaté, born June 6, 1992 in Lilas, Seine-Saint-Denis, is a French rapper, singer-songwriter and producer.
+Issa Lorenzo Diakhaté (born 6 June 1992 in Les Lilas, Seine-Saint-Denis), better known as Freeze Corleone, is a French rapper, singer-songwriter and record producer.
 He is also the founder of the collective 667, and CFR (with Norsacce and Osirus Jack).
-He lived part of his life in Canada and lives in Dakar, Senegal.
+He lives in Dakar, Senegal.

 Early life

 Corleone was born in Les Lilas in Seine-Saint-Denis to a Senegalese father and an Italian mother.
 In an interview with Les Inrocks, he claims to have spent his early years in Pantin, before attending high school in Dakar, Senegal.

+Career

+LMF: Debut studio album and controversies

+On 11 September 2020 Freeze Corleone released his first studio album, LMF (La Menace Fantôme).
+The album reached #2 on the French charts and was certified gold three weeks after its release.